erikpeter/fbroc/cran-comments.md

   AUC (9:54)
   ROC (3:37, 9:5)

-The note about the mis-spelling is spurious.
+The abbreviations are given after the fully spelled out proper name.

 ## Downstream dependencies